 If your course proposal is not approved for the annual meeting, your course can still receive MLA CE contact hours.
 The advantage of having contact hours is that your course will be available at the local and chapter levels.
-It will be in MLA's record of approved courses and on the MLANET Educational Clearinghouse, from which course titles are taken for local sponsors of continuing education programs.
+It will be in MLA's record of approved courses and on the MLA Educational Clearinghouse, from which course titles are taken for local sponsors of continuing education programs.
 For information about obtaining MLA contact hours, see the CE Approval Process for Course Developers.

-contact Kathleen Combs in MLA's Professional Development Department at 312.419.9094 x29.
+For information contact Debra Cavanugh in MLA's Professional Development Department at 312.419.9094 x32.